Welcome to our stencil workshop

 Fine -tuning

-If you want, you can make small corrections or add additional details (e.g. shadows or highlights).
+If you want, you can make small adjustments or add additional details (e.g. shadows or highlights).

 Trace the border and contours (optional)

-Be careful not to go too far.
-It's just about defining the outlines more clearly.
-Check that all the edges are even.
+Be careful not to overdraw.
+It's just about defining the contours more clearly.
+Check that all edges are even.

 Set highlights (optional)

-They make the balloon appear more lifelike and enhance the 3D effect.
+They make the balloon appear more lively and enhance the 3D effect.

 Use a slightly lighter color (e.g. silver or white).

 Focus on highlighting where the light hits.
-This is usually the top edges and the areas where two layers meet.
+These are usually the top edges and the areas where two layers meet.

 Tip: